-Adoptions From The Heart (AFTH) would like to take a minute to share the rules of regulations of adoption in Pennsylvania.
-AFTH currently has a network of social workers serving areas in and around Philadelphia, Pittsburgh and Harrisburg.
+Adoptions From The Heart (AFTH) would like to take a minute to share the Adoption Laws and Regulation in Pennsylvania.
+AFTH currently has a network of social workers serving areas in and around Philadelphia, Pittsburgh, and Harrisburg.
 The agency headquarters is located in Wynnewood, PA.
-Now let’s dive in to to the rules and regulations of PA!
+Now let’s dive into the rules and regulations of PA!

 - There is no minimum age requirement to adopt in PA.
 Although the state does not have a legal mandatory age range to adopt, private agencies are at liberty to create their own age range criteria.
 At AFTH a prospective adoptive parent must be between 23-50 years old.